lowply/coffee/README.md

 # Tokyo's finest coffee stands

 Hello :coffee: lovers!
-If you want to add a coffee stand to this list, feel free to send me a pull request!
+If you're on mobile, clicking link to SNS will launch your app!
+Feel free to open a pull request if you have a suggestion :smile:

 ## Blue Bottle Coffee - Kiyosumi Shirakawa :star::star::star::star:
 [Website](https://bluebottlecoffee.jp/) /